Last Updated on August 29, 2021 by Vasco Lourenço

 For a blog to prosper and grow, it needs some consistency.
 And if you want to keep consistency after the honeymoon phase, you need to know why you started the blog, to begin with.

-Sometimes you might run out of ideas, or just feel tired.
+Sometimes you might run out of content ideas, or just feel tired.
 Having some self-motivation hacks can help you get back on track.
 After all, you won’t have the benefits of having a long-term blog if you don’t commit to it and post regularly.

 How much should I post?